jd-opensource/joylive-agent/README.md

 ## Related Projects

-1. [Joylive-injector](https://github.com/jd-opensource/joylive-injector), used for cloud-native scenario auto-injection of multi-active agents.
+1. [joylive-injector](https://github.com/jd-opensource/joylive-injector), used for cloud-native scenario auto-injection of `joylive-agent`.

 ## How to use